July 16, 2020

 Why you should avoid a cheap Phase I ESA

 Let’s set the scene: you’ve just been told by your bank that you need to conduct a Phase I ESA on your property.
 You shop around, request a few quotes from environmental companies, and are set on choosing the firm that provided you with the least expensive price.
 After all, isn’t every Phase I ESA the same?

 The answer is no. Just like anything, you get what you pay for when it comes to Phase I ESAs.

 As we talked about in our “What is a Phase I ESA” blog post, a Phase I ESA is an investment to make in your property.
 Phase I ESAs, or any other visual or physical inspection of your property, allows you to further understand your property as well as the liability you’re inheriting along with it.

 What makes some Phase I ESAs cheaper than others?

 Now that we’ve established that investing in a Phase I ESA is the wise thing to do for any property owner, you might be wondering, “What’s the difference between a cheap Phase I ESA and a more expensive Phase I ESA?”

 If you get a quote that is drastically lower than the others, there has to be a reason.

 A few reasons might be:

-The firm tacks unnecessary reports on to the end of your Phase I ESAIf your Phase I ESA is cheaper than average, ask yourself why.
-It’s not uncommon for a firm to take advantage of your trust in them and overcompensate for the low price charged.
-Usually, firms do this by recommending unnecessary services after the Phase I ESA is conducted.
-This way, you’re paying a lower price for the Phase I. However, you’ll ultimately end up paying much more than anticipated for no reason.
+Unnecessary reports will be tacked on to the end of your Phase I ESA: If your Phase I ESA is cheaper than average, it is not uncommon for a firm to take advantage of your trust in them and overcompensate for the low price charged by recommending unnecessary services after the Phase I ESA has been conducted.
+This way, you’re paying a lower price for the Phase I, but will ultimately end up paying much more than anticipated for no reason.